The British Schools Karting Championship is an arrive-and-drive team-based UK-wide karting championship for school and college students aged 13 to 18.

-The BSKC has now been handed over to the British Automobile Racing Club (BARC) based at Thruxton Race Circuit, Hampshire.
-The BARC organise some of the UK's most iconic motor sport championships including the British Touring Car Championship and bring a wealth of experience to bring the BSKC to even more young people.
+In 2013 the BSKC was handed over to the British Automobile Racing Club (BARC) in 2010 who organise some of the UK's most iconic motor sport championships including the British Touring Car Championship and bring a wealth of experience to bring the BSKC to even more young people.

 Why was the BSKC created?

 The BSKC was setup to make motor sport accessible - to everyone.
 We firmly believe in the huge power of motor sport to thrill and inspire and see no reason why it should not be part of the curriculum at school (especially in this country - the heart of worldwide motor sport).

 However, when Will & Tom were teenagers there was simply no way to get into karting without spending thousands of pounds to purchase, maintain and transport a kart up and down the country, let alone paying for the entry fees, hotel bills, petrol etc. The British Schools Karting Championship was set up to change all this.

 The whole premise of the British Schools Karting Championship is accessibility.
 It is an arrive-and-drive karting championship that makes great use of the many fantastic karting facilities from all across the UK.
 All karts, race suits, helmets etc are provided so that no one need buy a kart to compete.
 Rather than spending thousands purchasing a kart to get into karting, a student can take part in the awesome British Schools Karting Championship with their team mates for just £60 per driver.

 It means that anyone, regardless of ability or background, can take part in competitive team-based motor sport whilst representing their school or college at the same time.